uliba3/website_to_markdown/README.md

 A Chrome browser extension that converts web pages to Markdown format using the [Turndown](https://github.com/mixmark-io/turndown) library.

+## Description

+**Transform any webpage into clean Markdown with just one click!**

+This powerful browser extension instantly converts web pages to Markdown format, making it perfect for content creators, researchers, students, and anyone who needs to save or repurpose web content.

+**What it does:**
+• Converts any webpage to clean, readable Markdown format
+• Automatically detects and extracts the main content (removes ads, navigation, etc.)
+• Preserves headings, links, lists, and formatting
+• One-click copy to clipboard functionality
+• Works on virtually any website

+**Why you need it:**
+• **Save time** - No more manual copying and formatting
+• **Perfect for note-taking** - Convert articles, documentation, or blog posts into Markdown for your notes
+• **Content creation** - Easily repurpose web content for your own projects
+• **Research** - Save important information in a clean, portable format
+• **Documentation** - Convert web-based documentation to Markdown for offline use

+**Perfect for:**
+• Writers and bloggers who gather research from multiple sources
+• Students taking notes from online resources
+• Developers who want to save documentation locally
+• Researchers collecting information from various websites
+• Anyone who prefers Markdown for content organization

+Simply click the extension icon on any webpage, and get clean Markdown content ready to paste into your favorite editor, note-taking app, or documentation system.
+No more messy HTML or broken formatting!

+## Single Purpose

+**This extension has a single, narrow purpose: Convert web pages to Markdown format.**

 ## Features

 - **HTML to Markdown Conversion**: Converts web page content to clean Markdown format